The science of attachment parenting

 How secure attachments and attachment parenting practices benefit kids

 As noted above, securely-attached children are more likely to explore on their own (Mercer 2006).

-Secure attachments promote emotional availability
+Secure attachments promote emotional skills

 Researchers at Tufts University followed 45 mother-child pairs from

 infancy to age 7.
 They found that infants who were securely-attached

 during infancy were more likely to demonstrate emotional availability at